 During this time of restricted travel, it’s only natural that we might find ourselves being a little more introspective.
 Many of us have been reliving our travels through memories, photos, journals, or mementos we have brought home with us.
-In my case, as I recently shared with the Solo Traveler Insiders, Facebook “memories” have been popping up in my newsfeed, reminding me of the anniversaries of past trips.

 Since I don’t have current travels to write about, I’ve been thinking about the impact that travel – and more specifically, solo travel – has had on my life.

 As I often do when I’m pondering such things, I consulted the members of our Solo Travel Society on Facebook for their thoughts.
 Not surprisingly, when I asked them their thoughts on what traveling alone teaches us about ourselves, they had lots of insightful comments to share.

 It can be difficult to make new friends as adults.
 We may be set in our ways, have particular routines and habits.
 It requires making a concerted effort to go places and do things where you will be exposed to new people.
 Most of us do not have the built-in opportunities for meeting new people that we had as kids, and for those of us who live alone and work from home, the challenge is even greater.

 Take off on a trip by yourself, though, and you may suddenly discover that you still have that childhood capacity for making friends, and that you are interesting to other people.

 Patrick learned that he is very good at making new friends.
 Ryan has discovered that he meets more people when traveling alone.
 Patricia learned that she is her own best friend, lending credence to the David Mitchell quote, “Travel far enough, you meet yourself.”